 Successful Fellows who are visiting RMIT will be required to participate in promotional activities regarding their visit.
 The visit to RMIT must include a lecture or seminar (of interest and open) to the wider community which could attract publicity.

-Portfolios, schools and research centres/groups are encouraged to secure a commitment of external funding, equivalent to that requested from the RMIT Foundation, through industry or corporate sponsorship or a grant from another external funding body.
+Portfolios, schools and research centres/groups are encouraged to secure a commitment of external funding, equivalent to that requested, through industry or corporate sponsorship or a grant from another external funding body.